machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ### Key differences

-- **Guidance embedded in the repository**: Ghostwriter is driven by file-local `@guidance:` directives (plus optional default guidance).
+- **Guidance embedded in the repository**: Ghostwriter is driven by file-local `@guidance:` directives (plus an optional default prompt).
 Claude Code is primarily driven by user prompts.
 - **Deterministic scanning and filtering**: Ghostwriter uses explicit scan targets (`dir`, `glob:`, `regex:`) and comma-separated excludes.
 - **Extensibility via acts and tooling**: Ghostwriter supports Act prompt bundles (`--act`, `--acts`) and integrates provider function tools.
 - **Distribution model**: Ghostwriter is a Java CLI intended to run alongside build tooling and in CI.